vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 - If you do not specify an IP address for the endpoint VM on a given network, `vic-machine create` uses DHCP to obtain an IP address for the endpoint VM on that network.

-You can specify addresses either as IPv4 addresses.
+You can specify addresses as IPv4 addresses.
 Do not use CIDR notation.

 <pre>--public-network-ip 192.168.X.N
 --management-network-ip 192.168.Y.N